Cloud-PG/interLink/README.md

 - $SBATCHPATH -> path to your Slurm's sbatch binary.
 Overwrites SbatchPath.
 - $SCANCELPATH -> path to your Slurm's scancel binary.
 Overwrites ScancelPath.
 - $VKTOKENFILE -> path to a file containing your token fot OAuth2 proxy authentication.
 Overwrites VKTokenFile.
+- $CUSTOMKUBECONF -> path to a custom kubeconfig to be used as a service agent
 - $TSOCKS -> true or false, to use tsocks library allowing proxy networking.
 Working on Slurm sidecar at the moment.
 Overwrites Tsocks.
 - $TSOCKSPATH -> path to your tsocks library.
 Overwrites TsocksPath.